Arclmpulse/group-30-vision/README.md

 Open IDE of choice and run the python script.

 ## Known Bugs
-CPU/Memory allocation is a little uncontrolled, may crash other programs.
-Will look into this.
+~~CPU/Memory allocation is a little uncontrolled, may crash other programs.
+Will look into this.~~ Fixed!
+Threshold is too loose on circular objects, will refine further.

 ## Changelog
+### Version 2.0
+Fixed bugs related to crashing.
+Successfully detects circular objects in real-time.

 ### Version 1.0
 Script sucessfully pulls camera.